New Khmer Architecture: Historic overview

-The driving force behind the movement was Norodom Sihanouk, King (1953–1955), Prime Minister (1955–1960), Head of State (1960–1970), visionary leader much beloved by his people, composer, writer, poet and lyricist, filmmaker, interior designer, and patron of the arts.
-Starting in 1953, year of Cambodia's independence, his vision of Cambodia as a modern, developed country and an integral part of the world led him to drive an all-encompassing effort to modernize the country, from agriculture to infrastructure and industry, education to health care, tourism to the arts.
+The driving force behind the movement was Norodom Sihanouk, who served as King of Cambodia from 1953 to 1955, Prime Minister from 1955 to 1960, Head of State from 1960 to 1970.
+Sihanouk was also a composer, writer, poet, filmmaker and patron of the arts.
+Following Cambodia's independence in 1953, he promoted the development and modernization of the country, including in agriculture, infrastructure, industry, education, health care, tourism to the arts.

-At first the foreign influences in the style were clear, but quickly the architects of the movement, many of them trained abroad, become more confident in their use of distinctly Cambodian elements, merging them seamlessly with Modern elements.
+Initially, foreign influences were evident in the movement's architecture, but Cambodial architects, many of whom had studied abroad, increasingly incorporated traditional Cambodian elements into modernist designs.

 During the 1960s Phnom Penh with its many buildings in the style of New Khmer Architecture, was called the 'Pearl of the East'.
 During a visit to the city in the 1960s, Lee Kuan Yew, Prime Minister of the Republic of Singapore from 1959 to 1990, was so impressed he expressed his desire for Singapore to develop along similar lines.